Successful Completion of the Master's Degree

 - The Comprehensive Examination will be administered once during the fall semester and once during the spring semester of each academic year if there is at least one student on the courses-only track graduating during the semester in question.

 - Courses-only Master’s students and Masters-en-Route-to-PhD students with a cumulative GPA of at least 3.5 in their final semester (at the start of the final semester, not at the end) do not need to take the comprehensive exam to earn their Master’s degree.
+Note: The GPA that will be used is the cumulative GPA from courses listed on the student's Program of Study, excluding courses that are provisional requirements.

 - For the remaining M.S. students who plan to graduate during the current semester, they must inform the Master's Program Coordinator and their graduate committee via email by the third Friday of the semester of their intent to take the comprehensive examination.